What is .b, pronounced [dot-be]?

 .b is a 10-week course for young people aged 11-18, delivered in the classroom or in small groups within other youth-related settings.

-.b has primarily been designed for use in the classroom with what we would call ‘conscript’ audiences for 11-18 year olds, although it can also be used equally effectively in other settings.
+.b has primarily been designed for use in the classroom with what we would call ‘conscript’ audiences of 11-18 year olds, although it can also be used equally effectively in other settings.

 PLEASE NOTE: .b should not be taught as a public course, ie publicly advertised and taking place outside the context of a school, sports club or other educational or youth-related organisations.
 Please contact us if you have any questions about this or go the FAQ page for more information.